-Students are notified via their e-mail account that, as a result of withdrawal and pursuant to the Return to Title IV calculation, adjustments have been made to their aid package which may create a balance on the student account.
+Students are notified via their e-mail account that, as a result of withdrawal and pursuant to the Return to Title IV calculation, adjustments have been made to their aid package which may create a 141 | P a g e Shorter College Student Academic Catalog balance on the student account.
 Students must make arrangements with Student Accounts for repayment of the debt if returned funds create an account balance.
 Unearned Title IV funds are returned to the Title IV programs in the following order:

 - Unsubsidized Federal Direct Loans

-- Subsidized Federal Direct Loans
+- 2. Subsidized Federal Direct Loans

-- Federal Pell Grant
+- 3. Federal Pell Grant